ucc23/updt_UCC/README.md

 1. Run the `H_make_entries.py` script

-This script will process all OCs flagged to be processed in the `new_OCs_info.csv` file and generate a plot, `.ipynb` notebook, and proper `.md` entry in the `../ucc/_clusters/` folder for each one.
+This script will process the **entire** UCC and generate an md file, ipynb notebook, and plot, for every OC for which either file does not exist.
+In the case of the md entries, it will also check if the entry changed compared to the old one, and it will update it if it did.

-For each processed OC:
+For each processed OC that is missing either file:

-1. Generate an `.md` entry, stored in `../ucc/_clusters/`
+1. Generate or update an `.md` entry, stored in `../ucc/_clusters/`
 2. Generate a `.ipynb` notebook, stored in `../UCC/QXY/notebooks/`
 3. Generate a plot, stored in `../UCC/QXY/plots/`

-Delete `new_OCs_info.csv` once this script is finished.

 ### Summary

 - Scripts used: `H_make_entries.py`
-- Files edited: None
+- Files edited: md entries (if there are changes in the new UCC)
-- Files generated: md + notebooks + plots
+- Files generated: md + notebooks + plots (if files are missing)